Aaron-Cunningham/Bank-Management-System/Docs/README.md

 8) Withdrawal and deposits are positive integers only (A check is inplace)
 9) I haven't added a user input to my methods as I assumed as part of the spec is to have already created objects, however there is user input in the Menu UI
+10) Date of birth is stored as a String value instead of using the date and time